Types of Backflow Preventers

 Need Sump Pump Help?
 Call Our Nationwide Team At (888) 831-2879!

-Searching for the right type of backflow preventer for your home?
-A backflow preventer is an important part of any home plumbing system – without one harmful backflow can contaminate your water supply.
-There are a few main types and styles of valves – each with its own benefits and features.
+Searching for suitable types of backflow preventers for your home?
+A backflow preventer is an integral part of any home plumbing system – without one, harmful backflow can contaminate your water supply.
+There are a few main types and styles of valves – each with its benefits and features.

-In this article we will teach you everything you need to know about the different types of backflow preventers
+In this article we will teach you everything you need to know about the different types of backflow preventers, but first let’s generally discuss backflow preventers.

 Type of ValveTop Rated Valve